KJacquerie/KJacquerie.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Welcome to my research journey!

-I am a postdoctoral researcher in Eve Marder's Lab in Boston.
+I am a postdoctoral researcher in [Eve Marder's Lab](https://blogs.brandeis.edu/marderlab/) in Boston.
 I am exploring how neurons switch between different firing activities such as tonic firing to plateau potentials and their impacts on information processing.
 During my PhD studies in computational neuroscience under the supervision of [Guillaume Drion](https://sites.google.com/site/gdrion25/), I was interested in understanding how rest periods can consolidate our memory.
 I built biophysical neurons able to switch from learning to resting phase, corresponding to a switch from tonic to burst firing and studied how memory was affected.